An Investigation of Multi-feature Extraction and Super-resolution with Fast Microphone Arrays: Microphone Array Design and Fabrication

 \subsection{Fabrication}

 To fabricate the sensor, we place the PCB in a Prusament polyethylene terephthalate glycol (PETG) housing.
-We mix PDMS in a 30:1 weight ratio and degas the PDMS in a vacuum chamber to remove all bubbles.
-We then place the sensor in a vacuum chamber (-0.75 bar) and pour 17 grams PDMS onto the PCB (6 mm thickness).
-We pull a vacuum prior to pouring the PDMS to draw the PDMS into the acoustic port, resulting in less hysteresis and increased sensitivity.
-We degas any remaining bubbles formed during pouring by blowing the sample with a heat gun or leaving the sample under vacuum.
-We cure the sample at 75$^{\circ}$C for 8 hours and allow the sample to cool in the oven.
+We mix PDMS in a 30:1 base to curing agent weight ratio and degas the PDMS in a vacuum chamber to remove all bubbles.
+We chose a 30:1 ratio as we empirically found that a softer gel (i.e., less curing agent) increased the microphone receptive fields.
+Under vacuum (-0.75 bar), we pour 17 grams PDMS onto the PCB (6 mm thickness) and remove any remaining bubbles with a heat gun.
+The vacuum draws the PDMS into the acoustic port, resulting in less hysteresis and increased sensitivity.
+We cure the sample at 75$^{\circ}$C for 8 hours.

 As shown in other work \cite{scheibert2009_fingerprints}, we find implementing a ridged sensor surface important to achieve texture classification.
 Imitating the papillary ridges (i.e., fingerprints) of the human fingers, the ridges serve to amplify and create vibrations during interaction with other textures.
 To achieve this, we place a single square of patterned high density polyethylene strips (“Non-Slip Grip Strips” by CatTongue) onto the sensor surface.
 For consistency, we always use the sensor with the tape applied and replace the tape when the ridges begin to fade.
 We do not observe any issues of adhesion between the tape and the PDMS.
 Using a removable tape provides standardized, repeatable friction properties, is more durable than an exposed PDMS surface, and is easily replaceable when it wears down or becomes damaged.